deweysasser/docker-name-proxy-server/README.md

 attempt to update the appropriate Route 53 zone for the name in the proxy.host (or environment) labels.

+In this mode it uses one of the following credentials:

+  * the priviledges of the host or container (if an appropriate IAM role is set)
-In this mode it uses either the contents of ~/.aws/credentials (by default there are none), additional command line arguments --key and --secret for AWS credenitals, or environemnt variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+  * the contents of ~/.aws/credentials (by default there are none)
+  * the values specified by command line arguments --key and --secret for AWS credenitals
+  * environemnt variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 The IP address can be encoded on the commad line (with --my-ip <IP>), introspected using a public IP address service (--public-ip-service),